How to spot a fake IRS letter and what to do about it

 1. Refund scams

-These scams generally involve a large refund, often resulting from a “computer error” or an unclaimed deduction.
+These scams generally involve a large refund or income credit, often resulting from a “computer error” or an unclaimed deduction.

 They’ll typically ask for personal details or a “processing fee” to claim the refund.
 Of course, there is no refund, and the thieves are only after your data or money.